pekaalto/sc2aibot/README.md

 The training was done using one core of Tesla K80 -GPU per environment.

+With PPO the scores were slightly better than A2C for tested environments.
+However, the training time was much longer with PPO than with A2C.
+Maybe some other PPO-parameters would give faster training time.
+With PPO the training seems more stable.
+The typical sigmoid shape in A2C-learning cureves doesn't appear.

 ### How to run
 `python run_agent.py --map_name MoveToBeacon --model_name my_beacon_model --n_envs 32`